 Most parents learn about child development as they go.
 Moms, dads, grandmas and grandpas try to tailor plans that keep everyone happy — but anyone who has spent more than a few minutes around little ones knows that children’s attention spans are short.
 Sometimes parents (and teachers) can run out of ideas and energy.
-Below are fun, educational and — most importantly — age-appropriate ideas for at-home spring break activities from teachers and librarians.
+Below are fun, educational and — most importantly — age-appropriate ideas for at-home summer activities from teachers and librarians.

 A Pre-K teacher in the District of Columbia, Lindsey Field, finds that children in her class really enjoy make-believe play.
 “They actually love to play teacher,” says Field.